 - What was the relationship between the injured person and the one that caused the harm — was it based on any type of professional liability, as in medical malpractice?

-Because a yes to any one of these questions is typically not enough to establish whether a breach of duty did or did not happen, it is necessary that they be considered together when applied to the specific facts of a personal injury case.
+Because a yes to any one of these questions is typically not enough to establish whether a breach of duty did or did not happen, it is necessary for a personal injury attorney that they be considered together when applied to the specific facts of a personal injury case.

 Who Was Liable for the Harm?